Assala: Opposition to the Assad Regime and Assala's Exile

-She was arrested on Monday, 26 June 2017 in Beirut International Airport at the behest of Lebanese officials who support Bashar al-Assad for the crime of fraternizing with Israel.
+Assala later left Syria.
+She was removed from the Syrian Artists Syndicate and went into exile, settling in Cairo, Egypt with her family and performing in various Arab countries.
+Assala was arrested on 26 June 2017, at Beirut International Airport at the behest of Lebanese officials who supported Bashar al-Assad, reportedly for the perceived crime of fraternizing with Israel.
 She had recently performed in Palestine.
-She was placed under house arrest, then quickly released, for lack of evidence, but some pro-Syrian outlets never corrected their claims that she was arrested for carrying drugs.
+She was placed under house arrest but was quickly released for lack of evidence.
+However, some pro-Assad outlets never corrected their claims that she had been arrested for carrying drugs.